Who We Are

 CCCT has a 21-member board of directors elected by the 72 local governing boards.
 CEOCCC has a 15-member board of directors elected by the local community college chancellors, superintendents and presidents.
 These boards meet approximately six (6) times a year.
 At those meetings action is taken on education policy issues before the state Board of Governors and the legislature.
 Policy direction also is provided to staff concerning statewide educational policy, research initiatives, publications, workshops, and conferences.

-To coordinate League organizations and their affiliates and to assure their adequate support, each organization selects representatives to serve on the League board.
-The League board establishes the budget and dues for the League, employs and evaluates a chief executive officer, and approves a staff organizations structure.
-It also establishes and evaluates the annual education policy agenda and annual legislative program.
-The board includes four representatives each from CCCT and CEOCCC, two each from ACCCA and CCCCS.
+To coordinate The League organizations and their affiliates and to assure their adequate support, each organization selects representatives to serve on The League Board of Directors ("Board").
+The League Board establishes the budget and dues, employs and evaluates the chief executive officer, and approves a staff organization structure.
+The Board also establishes and evaluates the annual education policy agenda and annual legislative program.
+The Board includes four representatives each from CCCT and CEOCCC, two each from ACCCA and CCCCS.

-The CCCT and CEOCCC boards of the League are assisted in accomplishing their common goals and objectives through standing and ad hoc committees whose membership includes trustees, administrators, faculty, classified staff, and students.
+The CCCT and CEOCCC boards are assisted in accomplishing their common goals and objectives through standing and ad hoc committees whose membership includes trustees, administrators, faculty, classified staff, public information officers and students.
 Presently the committees include the Advisory Committee on Education Services and Advisory Committee on Legislation, and the Advisory Committee on District Services.
 Oversight of intercollegiate athletics is performed by the League's California Community Colleges Athletic Association.